 According to Palantir CEO Alex Karp, “The core mission of our company always was to make the West, especially America, the strongest in the world for global peace and prosperity.”

-For example, Palantir’s artificial intelligence and machine learning algorithms run predictive analysis that make supply chains more efficient.
+In general, Palantir’s artificial intelligence and machine learning algorithms run predictive analyses, among other things, to make governments and companies smarter.

 We believe the following things need to ring true for Palantir to reach its full potential as an investment: